konfirm/node-checksum/README.md

 ### `hmac(secret: string, value: any, algorithm: string = 'sha256', digest: string = 'hex'): string`
-Calculates the checksum using an HMAC object using the provided secret with the optional algorith (default `'sha256'`) and return the created hash as a string using the optional digest method (default `'hex'`).
-Albeit the use is different, it can be used as a salted checksum.
+Calculates the checksum using an HMAC object using the provided secret with the optional algorithm (default `'sha256'`) and returns the created hash as a string using the optional digest method (default `'hex'`).
+Although the use is different, it can be used as a salted checksum.

 #### TypeScript